Providing a range of services to support students' academic success and professional development.

 Questions or assistance with any related issues can be directed to Ask a Law Librarian.

 Please visit the Policies page for Law Library policy information, including limitations on food and drink.

 Borrowing Law Library Materials

-Most items may be checked out for 90 days.
-Some collections, such as Reference materials, do not circulate outside the library.
-Books and other resources available in the Reserve collection are subject to a 4-hour checkout period.
+Most law library items may be checked out for 90 days.
+Some collections, such as Reference materials, do not circulate outside the library, but are eligible for the GoodScan service.
+Books and other resources available in the Reserve collection will circulate in the Fall 2021 semester.

 For research material not owned by the Duke Libraries, or that is currently checked out, submit an interlibrary loan request.
-Individual articles and book chapters requested through interlibrary loan will be scanned and uploaded to your ILLiad account Electronic delivery may take as little as 1-2 business days, while a request for a print book generally will take up to 5-7 business days.
-Very new or obscure titles may take longer.
-You will be notified via email when your material has arrived.
+Individual articles and book chapters requested through interlibrary loan will be scanned and uploaded to your ILLiad account.
+If you need a scan but are not sure of the page numbers, please search for the table of contents online and if not found, request a scan of the table of contents.

 Unattended Personal Belongings

-Do not leave personal items unattended in carrels.
-It is inconsiderate to other students and increases the risk of theft.
+Do not leave personal items unattended in the Library.
+It increases the risk of theft.
 Consider having your high-value items (computers, phones, etc) engraved by the Duke Police.
-Library staff routinely check for unattended items and remove them to the Law School Lost and Found.
-Unattended food will be disposed of in the trash.

 Fines & Charges

-Unpaid student accounts will be turned over to the Bursar's office on a monthly basis.
+Unpaid student accounts will be turned over to the Bursar's office.